Source code for vibeqc.ecp_metadata

 ``UKSOptions``.

-* **Mixed-library molecules unsupported in v0.7.x.** The C++ SCF
+* **Mixed-library molecules remain unsupported in the XML-only helper.**

 * **Non-standard ncore values** (vDZP's B/C/N/etc with ``ncore=2``,